muobaidat/Network-Firewall/README.md

 * Otherwise, do not send back a response, “drop” the communication.
 * In all cases, write the IP address and message sent along with the action taken for a communication attempt to a file, to simulate passing the information to an IDS, whether “Accept”, “Reject”, or “Drop”.

+## Attack
+A network server is protected by a firewall that attempts to only respond to certain traffic.
+You will test this firewall defense with your attack program.
+The goal of the attack is to get a response from the server that is not in accordance with the rules described above in the Defense rules section.

 ## Assignment Instructions

 ### Using Repy v2 (Restricted Python)
-Defense Programs will be written in repy v2 (Restricted Python).
+Defense and Attack Programs will be written in repy v2 (Restricted Python).
 Usage instructions for RepyV2 are here:

 https://github.com/SeattleTestbed/docs/blob/master/Programming/RepyV2Tutorial.md